Crane1195/CL-FW/setup/README.md

 If you don't have VSCode installed, you can also install the firmware using Platformio's CLI tool.

-- [Install the Platformio CLI tool](https://platformio.org/install/cli) There are distributions for most Linux distros and it is also available on PyPi (pip install -U platformio).
+- First, [install the Platformio CLI tool](https://platformio.org/install/cli).
+There are distributions for most Linux distros and it is also available on PyPi (pip install -U platformio).

 - Clone the CL-FW repository to a folder on your system:
 ```
   git clone https://github.com/Crane1195/CL-FW.git
 ```

-- Navigate to the CL-FW directory with `cd CL-FW`
+- Navigate to the CL-FW directory with `cd CL-FW`.

 - Find the name of your device in platformio.ini.
 For example, if you're installing onto an Arduino Nano, note the exact name of the device from this line:
 ```
   [env:Arduino Nano]
 ```

 - Install the firmware onto your device using the Platformio CLI's "pio" command and the device name from the INI file.
 For example, to load the firmware onto an Arduino Nano:
 ```
 $ pio run --target upload -e 'Arduino Nano'
 ```